 This way you delete all GCode files from your Mr Beam.
 This procedure is especially recommended for users who do not (consciously) use the GCode files.

-- Download this file: mrbeam_usb_mount_delete_gcode.zip.
-Unzip the file and use the included .SIG file.
+- Download the attached file and use the included .SIG file.

 - Follow these instructions to run the .SIG file in your Mr Beam.